Join us in-person on Sundays at 9 or 10:30 am and online at 10:30 am. Find the Livestream HERE.

 Our Senior Adult Ministry is dedicated to fostering meaningful fellowship and spiritual growth, helping seniors continue to flourish in their faith.
 Those 63 and older enjoy a vibrant, active community with opportunities for Bible study, service, and connection.
 Whether through fellowship gatherings, discipleship, or volunteer work, we celebrate this season of life as a time to deepen relationships with God and others while making a lasting impact.

-On the second Tuesday of each month at 6 pm, the Senior Adult Ministry hosts a catered meal and entertainment in the HHBC Activities Center.
+On the second Tuesday of each month, the Senior Adult Ministry hosts a catered meal and entertainment in the HHBC Activities Center.
 The entertainment varies but has included jazz bands, singers, comedy acts, and featured speakers.
 The church provides the entree and attendees bring side dishes, salads or desserts to share.

 There is no charge and guests are always welcome.